electric-sql/pglite/docs/docs/api.md

 ## Main Constructor

-`new PGlite(dataDir: string, options: PGliteOptions)`<br/>
-`new PGlite(options: PGliteOptions)`

-A new PGlite instance is created using the `new PGlite()` constructor.

-This is imported as:
+The main constructor is imported as:

 ```ts
 import { PGlite } from "@electric-sql/pglite";
 ```

+The preferred way to create a PGlite instance is with the `PGlite.create()` static method that returns a promise, resolving to the new PGlite instance.

 `await PGlite.create(dataDir: string, options: PGliteOptions)`<br />
 `await PGlite.create(options: PGliteOptions)`

-There is also a `PGlite.create()` static method that returns a promise, resolving to the new PGlite instance.
 There are a couple of advantages to using the static method:

-- This awaits the [`.waitReady`](#waitready) promise, ensuring that the database has fully initiated.
+- This awaits the [`.waitReady`](#waitready) promise, ensuring that the database has been fully initialised.
 - When using TypeScript and extensions, the returned PGlite instance will have the extensions namespace on its type.
-This is not possible with the standard constructor due to limitation with TypeScript.
+This is not possible with the standard constructor due to TypesScript limitations.

+A new PGlite instance can also be created using the `new PGlite()` constructor.

+`new PGlite(dataDir: string, options: PGliteOptions)`<br/>
+`new PGlite(options: PGliteOptions)`

 #### `dataDir`

 Path to the directory for storing the Postgres database.
-You can provide a url scheme for various storage backends:
+You can provide a URI scheme for various storage backends:

 - `file://` or unprefixed<br />
   File system storage, available in Node and Bun.
 - `idb://`<br />
-  IndexedDB storage, available in the browser.
+  [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) storage, available in the browser.
 - `memory://`<br />
   In-memory ephemeral storage, available in all platforms.

 #### `options`

 - `dataDir: string`<br />
-  The directory to store the Postgres database in when not provided as the first argument.
+  The directory in which to store the Postgres database when not provided as the first argument.
 - `debug: 1-5`<br />
   the Postgres debug level.
 Logs are sent to the console.
 - `relaxedDurability: boolean`<br />
   Under relaxed durability mode, PGlite will not wait for flushes to storage to complete after each query before returning results.
-This is particularly useful when using the indexedDB file system.
+This is particularly useful when using the IndexedDB file system.
 - `fs: Filesystem`<br />
-  The alternative to providing a dataDir with a filesystem prefix is to initiate the Filesystem yourself and provide it here.
+  The alternative to providing a dataDir with a filesystem prefix is to initialise a `Filesystem` yourself and provide it here.
 See [Filesystems](./filesystems.md)
 - `loadDataDir: Blob | File`<br />
   A tarball of a PGlite `datadir` to load when the database starts.
 This should be a tarball produced from the related [`.dumpDataDir()`](#dumpdatadir) method.
 - `extensions: Extensions`<br />